 Current American political policies and their consequences are really not so different.

 When you began school, you walked to a structure built by local government and were taught by wonderful people who were credentialed by the State.
 Later, when you chose to acquire a higher education, but found you could not afford one, the Federal Pell Grant was available to assist you.

 When you became ill, you went to a doctor who was licensed, an assurance that your physician was knowledgeable in the medical sciences.
 The FDA approved your medications and inspected all the ingredients (and more) for your get-well chicken soup.
-SNAP was similarly accessible to help you purchase the healthy foods you otherwise could not afford.
+And if you couldn’t afford to buy food during your illness or period of unemployment, SNAP was similarly accessible to help you purchase the healthy foods you otherwise could not afford.

 If you relocated elsewhere to start a business, the postal service was there to deliver invoices and pick up packages.
 And once that business got off the ground and you were robbed, the police were on the spot to protect and to serve.

 Along the way you took time to remember the lessons that Grandma taught you—to respect and love each other—so a Muslim would have as much right to worship as a Jew or a Catholic or a Buddhist (echoing the First Amendment promises of the Constitution).
 She would remind you (having had to study our founding documents) that the “right to bear arms” was written at a time when there was no standing army or police force that we have institutions that act in our stead now, making the ownership of attack weapons totally beyond the pale.

 Having left her birth country to escape guns of persecution, Grandma would be horrified to think that there are those who choose to justify gun ownership so they can “stand their ground” and then shoot an innocent young person in the face.